 Anneliese operates a constituency office in Oxford, however the office does not have the facility to see members of the public without an appointment.
 Additionally, for security reasons visitors without a confirmed appointment will strictly not be seen.

 Anneliese cannot take up a case without the permission of the person it concerns.
-If you are calling on behalf of one of Anneliese's constituents, Anneliese can offer assistance but it is essential for data protection reasons that we have permission of the person(s) involved.
+If you are calling on behalf of one of Anneliese’s constituents, Anneliese can offer assistance but it is essential for confidentiality and data protection reasons that we have permission of the person(s) involved.

 Anneliese will make every effort to reply to all correspondence.
 However, contact with constituents is prioritised based on need, therefore it will take longer for us to respond to a mass-email campaign.